EdiWang/Moonglade/README.md

 ### Build Source

+#### Quick Start

+Build and run **Moonglade.sln**
+- Default Admin Username: admin
+- Default Admin Password: admin123

+#### For Development:

-1. Create an "**appsettings.Development.json**" under "**src\Moonglade.Web**", this file defines development time settings such as accounts, db connections, keys, etc. It is by default ignored by git, so you will need to manange it on your own.
+Create an "**appsettings.Development.json**" under "**src\Moonglade.Web**", this file defines development time settings such as accounts, db connections, keys, etc. It is by default ignored by git, so you will need to manange it on your own.

-2. Build and run **Moonglade.sln**

 ## Configuration